 Learning and teaching accounting is hard.
 It is a complex mathematical system, with both physical and abstract parts, requiring numerical strength and sound judgement.
 Because of this, students often settle for learning rules in isolation, rather than developing a joined-up understanding of the underlying dynamics.

 Our CIMA-accredited business simulation models help students visualise how accounting works and learn through experiencing different business scenarios.
 Students use the models to investigate the effects of adjusting variables such as profit margins, costs and credit periods to understand how these affect profit, balances and cashflow.
-The result is that they develop an intuitive understanding of how profit, assets and cashflow.
+The result is that they develop an intuitive understanding of how profit, assets and cashflow are all linked.

 Tanks give a visual representation of accounting balances, while flows along pipes correspond to accounting transactions.